WolframRhodium/VapourSynth-BM3DCUDA/README.md

   final GPU aggregation by default.
 The public `BM3D(radius > 0)` and `VAggregate` interfaces retain their existing intermediate-frame behavior.

-- Static CUDA rolling chunks are aligned by `floor(frame / rolling_chunk) * rolling_chunk`.
+- CUDA rolling chunks are aligned by
+  `floor(frame / rolling_chunk) * rolling_chunk`.
 The filter retains one
   completed chunk of final VapourSynth frames.
 Requests inside that chunk are cache hits; a request outside it recomputes and replaces the aligned chunk,